thiagoscarelli/thiagoscarelli.github.io/index.md

 My research focuses on understanding the factors that shape people's occupational choices and the impact of new technologies in the labor market.

 In my recent papers, I use microeconometrics and field experiments to study how financial stress can push workers to prioritize labor market choices that pay fast over options that pay more.
+My results were featured in the VoxTalks Economics podcast, episode ["The next generation of research"](https://cepr.org/multimedia/next-generation-research){:target="_blank" rel="noopener"}.

 Looking ahead, my research projects will focus on the welfare effects of regulating the platform economy and the long-term consequences of gig work for vulnerable groups such as young and migrant workers.